August 11, 2023

 We can’t seem to catch a break.

-Rarely do we actually allow ourselves a moment of true downtime—and I’ve to admit I’m bad at myself.
+Rarely do we allow ourselves a moment of true downtime—and I’ve to admit I’m bad at myself.

 Here’s the thing with purposeful boredom—it isn’t our enemy, it’s a misunderstood friend.